siberianfox/g2wiki/Homing-g2.md

 	{di1mo: | mode |-1=disabled, 0=active low (NO), 1=active high (NC)
 	{di1ac: | action | 0=none, 1=stop, 2=fast_stop, 3=halt, 4=reset
 	{di1fn: | function | 0=none, 1=limit, 2=interlock, 3=shutdown, 4=panic

-Inputs are sensitive to the leading edge of the transition – so falling edge for NO and rising for NC.
-When an input triggers it enters a lockout state for some period of time where it will not trigger again (a deglitching mechanism).
-Typically about 50 ms.

 Setting up an axis for homing is done as so: